 Historian, Laurel Thatcher Ulrich wrote “well-behaved women seldom make history” to describe colonial women who were included in the community, but whose records and lives are largely forgotten.
 (1) For historians, finding artifacts of every day women’s activities can be a daunting task to find, track, and detail.
 That is why the discovery of a scrapbook documenting the saga of suffrage, first in California and then in the United States, sparked such excitement and curiosity at Pasadena Museum of History.

 The scrapbook titled, “Early Days of Suffrage in California,” drew us in because of its owner’s choices in clippings, pamphlets, and ephemera.
 A sweeping saga of the excitement, drama, and complexity of the fight for suffrage spread out before us.
 In honor of the centennial of the Nineteenth Amendment, PMH will be periodically posting articles written by various contributors on suffragette topics taken from Mary A. Holmes' scrapbook.
 Holmes’ scrapbook allows us to follow women’s pursuit of the vote.
 Documenting the process to convince male voters to give women the right to vote in California, and a remarkable registration drive to allow women to vote in the very next election.
 We witness the bravery of California women fighting to run for local office, sit on juries, and make a new place for themselves as citizens.
-We hope to share this journey with you through our blog posts this year.
+We hope to share this journey with you as we celebrate the 100th anniversary of the passage of the 19th Amendment in 2020 as well as the 110th anniversary of when California women won the right to vote in 2021.

 The question of who created this scrapbook and her story was initially a mystery to all of us at the Museum, but through a series of sleuthing activities reminiscent of Sherlock Holmes’ books, we slowly revealed the producer of this artifact was none other than Mary A. Holmes, the sister of Delos Arnold and aunt of Ralph Arnold of Pasadena.